-Living in a dark cave in the underworld, Hypnos made his appearances in the night to let the people of ancient Greece sleep.
+Hypnos was a Greek god of sleep who lived in a dark cave in the underworld and made his appearances at night to let the people of ancient Greece sleep.
 Also, he would literally serve the people their dreams if he felt this to be appropriate.
-He and his sons appeared in the dreams of mere mortals but also brought prophecies to the most well known prophets of the time.
+He and his sons appeared in the dreams of mere mortals but also brought prophecies to the most well-known prophets of the time.

 Hypnos is perceived as a calm and gentle god.
 He is known as the god of sleep in Greek mythology.
 Also, Hypnos was a male god.
 He was the son of the powerful goddess of the night, who goes by the name of Nyx.
 Although initially thought of as the fatherless son of Nyx, Hypnos was later believed to be fathered by Erebus.

 The Greek god of sleep was the father of four sons, named Morpheus, Phobetor, Phantasus, and Ikelos.
-Hypnos’ sons played an important role in the power that our god of sleep could exercise.
-They all had a particular function in the making of dreams, allowing Hypnos to perform effective and accurate sleep inducements on its subjects.
+Hypnos’ sons played an important role in the power that the god of sleep could exercise.
+They all had a particular function in the making of dreams, allowing Hypnos to perform effective and accurate sleep inducements on his subjects.

 Hypnos and the Ancient Greeks

 The Greeks were known to sleep at temples.
 This way, they believed there was a higher chance of getting healed or heard by the god of that particular temple.
-It goes without saying that Hypnos and his sons had an obvious role in this.
+Hypnos and his sons had an obvious role in this.

 Hypnos in Greek mythology